Facebook

 Cutting Capacity

-If you’re after something that can be a multi-purpose tool, check if the cutting capacity is disclosed.
+Check if the cutting capacity is disclosed if you want a multi-purpose tool.
 You may find that the manufacturer simply states whether it’s suitable for thick or thin greenery.
-In that case, it’s up to you to decide whether that will be suitable for your yard.
+In that case, it’s up to you to decide whether that will suit your yard.

 Weight

 You may want to consider the weight of the grass shears.
-Many manual shears weigh less than one pound, with most coming in between 4-8 ounces.
-Electric grass shears are heavier, averaging between 1-2 pounds.
+Many manual shears weigh less than one pound, with most coming in between four and eight ounces.
+Electric grass shears are heavier, averaging between one to two pounds.

 Handle

-We think the handle is almost just as important as the blade!
-This determines how comfortable it will be to use the shears for long periods of time.
+The handle is almost just as important as the blade!
+This determines how comfortable the shears will be, especially over longer periods.

-On manual shears, you’ll find a variety of handle styles.
-The first thing you should look at is the handle length.
+Manual shears host a variety of handle styles.
+First, check out the length.
 Most handles are about the length of your palm, but you can find ones that are a couple of feet long.
-These reduce the need to bend and crouch while you’re trimming your grass.
+These reduce the need to bend and crouch while trimming your grass.

-As well as length, you should also look at the shape of the handle.
+As well as length, you should also consider the shape of the handle.
 Many have two loops, like a pair of traditional scissors.
 Some customers may find this easy since they’re used to the shape.

-Other shears have two thin pieces as handles which require you to use two hands when making cuts.
-Others have a mix of both, which can actually provide more leverage.
+Other shears have two thin pieces as handles, requiring you to use two hands when making cuts.
+Others have a mix of both, which can provide more leverage.
 Ultimately, it comes down to personal preference.

-Lastly, you should check if the handles have a coating on them.
+Lastly, check if the handles have a coating.
 If so, this can provide a non-slip grip and great comfort.
-These rubberized coatings also prevent blistering, hand fatigue, friction, and the potential to drop the shears while you work.
+Rubberized coatings also prevent blistering, hand fatigue, friction, and the potential to drop the shears while you work.

 Grass Shears FAQs